josephkirk/SandboxToyProjects/README.md

 ### [Vulkan Compute Learning](./VulkanCompute)

 #### [SandSim](./VulkanCompute/sand_sim)
 A "simple" sand simulation project implemented in **Zig** and built using directly **Vulkan** API to learn how Vulkan and general graphic pipeline work.
+Many thanks to https://vkguide.dev/ for the guide.
 All Vulkan codes is verbally commented for learning purposes.
 The project demonstrate graphic pipeline from compute ( sand sim ) with hlsl to fragment pass writen in glsl for visualization then to compute again in hlsl (TAA) then post-process with CRT effect.
 - **Input**: 1 for simple shader, 2 for text shader, 3 to toggle post process